kakkun61/ghcman/README.md

   HEAD: somewhere\directory\which\contains\cabal
 ```

-`Write-GhcupsConfigTemplate` commandlet creates _ghcups.yaml_ with the template.
+`Write-GhcupsConfigTemplate` function creates _ghcups.yaml_ with the template.

 ## Functions